MaherAhmed0/Gaming-Hayate-Store/README.md

 Gaming-Hayate-Store is a **fully responsive** website for an imaginary gaming accessories brand.
 It was built to practice front-end skills and includes 6 pages: index (landing page), login, register, user home, store, cart & favorites.

 ## Website Link
-You can access the Gaming-Hayate-Store website at: your-website-link
+You can access the Gaming-Hayate-Store website at: https://maherahmed0.github.io/Gaming-Hayate-Store/

 ## Features
 - **Responsive Design**: The website is designed to be fully responsive, providing an optimal viewing experience across a wide range of devices.